AaltoSciComp/data-analysis-workflows-course/lectures/chapter-4-scaling.rst

 2. Avoid having lots of small files.
 3. Avoid huge files (over 100GB).
 4. Split your data so that each file can be analyzed independently.
+5. Use existing readers/writers.
-5. Read only relevant data.
+6. Read/write only relevant data.
-6. Use existing readers.
-7. Read data in big chunks.
+7. Read/write data in big chunks.
 8. Do not read randomly from a file.
 Shuffle data by shuffling indixing arrays, not the data itself.
+9. Do not write results in a constant stream if its not human-readable status information.
+After the program has done something meaningful, collect output into chunks and write it as a whole.
-9. If you need to get random subsets of huge data (more than there's memory), create a randomly shuffled file and read it chunk at a time.
+10. If you need to get random subsets of huge data (more than there's memory), create a randomly shuffled file and read it chunk at a time.

 Storage as a balancing resource
 *******************************